 The statue on Place du Bouffay, for instance.
 I walked by a few times, assuming it was just another historical statue commemorating one of these many historical events that happened in Nantes or in France because, well, this is the old world and a lot happened over the past couple thousand years.

 Two days after we arrived, I finally took a closer look at it and I realized that it was one of these modern art projects—“Éloge du pas de côté” (“Tribute to the step aside”), a sculpture depicting the artist standing with the left foot on the pedestal and the right one out.
 “That’s stupid, mommy, I bumped my head on this guy’s foot!” was Mark’s critique of Philippe Ramette’s work.

 The rest of this year’s projects are smaller, less impressive and less quirky than usual.
 I was also annoyed to discover that the exhibition at the Lieu Unique is no longer free.

 My favourite so far?
-The crazy fountain in Place Royale that shoots up random jets of water and sprays people!
+The crazy fountain in Place Royale shoots up random jets of water and sprays people!

-Note to the many tourists who stand in front of the migrants’ tents flipping through the “Journey to Nantes” booklet to find out the name of the artist behind this bold initiative—this is not installation art but the shameful way France treat refugees.
+Note to the many tourists who stand in front of the migrants’ tents flipping through the “Journey to Nantes” booklet to find out the name of the artist behind this bold initiative—this is not installation art but the shameful way France treats refugees.
 I don’t know whether I should laugh or cry about the misunderstanding…